vladventura/ambience/README.md

 ### Android Studio installation: Windows

-- Execute the downloaded installer
+- Execute the downloaded Android Studio installer
 - Follow the instructions provided by the setup program
 - If you wish to run the Android version of Ambience on a virtual Android device, click the check-box for the "Android Virtual Device" option.
 - **It is recommended that you chose the default installation path that the setup tool selects.**